-The oldest passenger foot ferry in Washington State, the MV Plover was used to shuttle cannery workers to the Alaskan Salmon Cannery on Semiahmoo Spit, at Semiahmoo Resort.
+The oldest passenger foot ferry in Washington State, the MV Plover was used to shuttle cannery workers to the Alaskan Salmon Cannery, at Semiahmoo Resort.
 MV Plover now provides passenger foot-ferry services during the summer season, shuttling up to 17 passengers along with bicycles and strollers to summer activities happening on both sides of Drayton Harbor.
-Complete details with sailing times, routes, history and fares can be found here.
+Complete details with sailing times, routes and fares can be found here.
 Runs every Friday, Saturday and Sunday from memorial Day through Labor Day.

 Mt.
 Baker Ski Area sits at the edge of the wilderness in the heart of the Northern Cascades of Washington State in the Mt.
 Baker-Snoqualmie National Forest.
 Surrounded by spectacular rugged mountains, the scenic setting of the ski area is uniquely beautiful.
 From I-5, take Exit 255 and follow the Mt.
 Baker highway (Highway 542) for 56 miles to the base of the mountain.
 Phone: 360.734.6771 extension 140.

 Experience one of Washington’s most scenic roads.
-State Route 11 (SR 11) known as Chuckanut Drive is a 21.28-mile (34.25 km) long highway that serves Skagit and Whatcom counties.
+State Route 11 (SR 11) known as Chuckanut Drive is a 21 mile long highway that serves Skagit and Whatcom counties.
 May be accessed either from Northbound or Southbound I-5 north of Burlington and continues northwest through several small towns and the Chuckanut Mountains to the Fairhaven district of Bellingham.
 Stop by Taylor Shellfish to experience the freshest of local shellfish.